 The Metrolina Recycling Center, also known as a Material Recovery Facility or MRF, is the County's processing facility that sorts all of the single stream recyclable materials collected from residential curbside programs, schools, and drop-off programs throughout Mecklenburg County.
-Recyclables brought to the facility are sorted by specialized equipment designed to separate the recyclables.
+The material at the MRF is sorted by specialized equipment designed to separate the recyclables.
 The facility and equipment are owned by Mecklenburg County, the day to day operations are managed by ReCommunity: a privately held company with experience running the operations and preparing the sorted materials for the marketplace.
-The facility is located at 1007 Amble Drive off of North Graham Street, near I-77 and I-85.

 Recycling in Mecklenburg County is as easy as ever.
 In our County, we have what is called "Single Stream Recycling."
 Single stream recycling refers to a collection system in which all recyclables are collected together in one container at home, school or at one of the County's full or self-service recycling centers.
 It's all about "Recycling Right."
 Be sure you're only putting paper, cardboard, cartons, bottles, jars and cans into your recycling bins.
 Never place food items, Styrofoam, sandwich bags, chip wrappers, clam shell to-go boxes or garden water hoses in your bins.
 These items must be placed in the trash.
 Never place plastic bags in the recycling bin.
 Plastic bags can be recycled at many retailers.
 On your recycling day, the recycling bins are wheeled to the curb for pick-up.
 The recycling truck then comes through neighborhoods collecting the recyclables with large hydraulic arms that pick up the carts and empties the recyclables into the truck.
 Once the trucks are full, they head to the Metrolina Recycling Center.

-The trucks arriving at the facility are first weighed at the scale house.
-Trucks come from the Mecklenburg County area, including neighborhoods in Charlotte, Huntersville, Mint Hill, Matthews, Cornelius, Davidson, and Pineville, as well as the Full and Self Service Recycling Centers in Mecklenburg County.
+Only commercialized hauling trucks are allowed to bring product to the MRF.
+Upon arriving at the facility, these trucks are first weighed at the scale house.
 The recyclable materials collected by the trucks are emptied on the tipping floor.
 Between 400 and 500 tons of material arrive daily and must be sorted by the network of equipment and people at the facility.
 The material is pushed from the tipping floor into a hopper, which starts to uncompact the mixed material with a metering drum.

 After going through the metering drum, the material moves onto the first of many conveyor belts that quickly move the material.
 The material first goes through the pre-sort cabin where workers remove as much unaccepted materials as possible from the fast moving conveyor belt.
 It's very important to keep the unaccepted materials out of the recycling stream as many of these items can create safety hazards, seriously damage machinery, and stop facility operations that decrease efficiency.
 Next the material moves onto rotating screens which separate the cardboard and fiber products from the other material.
 Then the material moves on through a system of magnets which separate the steel cans and eddy currents that separate the aluminum cans.
 Rigid plastic bottles and containers are sorted by optical sorters that use air jets to direct the plastics to the correct bunker.
 The system is designed to handle basic household recyclables: paper, cardboard, aluminum cans, plastic bottles and jugs.